Brazen Dropouts Team Values

 Vice President - Assists the President and assumes the duties of the President in his absence, whether temporary or permanent due to resignation or removal of the President from office.

-Secretary - Prepares meeting minutes and all non-financial records of the Brazen Dropouts.
+Secretary - Prepares meeting minutes and all non-financial records of the Brazen Dropout.

-Removal from office - If an executive committee leader is not fulfilling his or her duties or is acting against the best interest of the club, any member of the Executive committee may be removed from office, for any reason, by a two-thirds majority of the membership present at a scheduled membership meeting.
+Removal from office - Any member of the Executive committee may be removed from office, for any reason, by a two-thirds majority of the membership present at a scheduled membership meeting.

 ARTICLE V: Meetings

-A member may ask the President or the Executive committee to schedule a membership meeting before the next scheduled membership meeting.
+- A member may ask the President or the Executive committee to schedule a membership meeting.

-A written petition of one-fourth of the current membership is sufficient to call a non-scheduled membership meeting if the executive committee does not immediately agree to hold a non-scheduled membership meeting.
+- A written petition of one-fourth of the current membership is sufficient to call a membership meeting.

-A quorum at a scheduled membership meeting is one-third of current membership or 20 members, whichever is less.
+- A quorum at a scheduled membership meeting is one-third of current members or 20 members, whichever is less.

-The agenda is prepared by the President and the Executive committee or the member(s) responsible for calling the meeting.
+- The agenda is prepared by the President and the Executive committee or the membership responsible for calling the meeting.

 ARTICLE VI: Committees

-Clothing committee - Manages the ordering and distribution of the race clothing by the Brazen Dropouts.
-The clothing committee shall establish a clothing order schedule for each year and communicate this to all team members.
+- Clothing committee - Manages the ordering and distribution of the race clothing by the Brazen Dropouts.
+Assists the Membership committee in maintaining a current member list.

-Membership committee - Manages all aspects of memberships in the Brazen Dropouts, including the maintenance of a current membership list, signed waivers from members, and membership policy.
-Membership organization will be organized in a place of the Membership committee’s choice (Example: BikeReg, Excel, etc).
-The committee leader is responsible for sending the most up-to-date member list to sponsors as necessary.
-This position has typically been held by an executive committee member.
+- Membership committee - Manages all aspects of memberships in the Brazen Dropouts, including the maintenance of a current membership list, signed waivers from junior members and membership policy.

-Website committee - Maintains all aspects of the club's Internet presence: the website and email groups, the contract with the Web hosting service, and domain name registration.
-Website content will not be controlled exclusively by the Website committee; the Executive committee will also have significant control over website content and will be assisted by the Website committee as needed.
+- Website committee - Maintains all aspects of the club's Internet presence: the website and email groups, the contract with the Web hosting service, domain name registration.

-Juniors (U18) program committee - Manages recruitment and development of junior racers through age 18.
-Coordinates membership requirements with the Membership committee, and is responsible for primary communication with Juniors members and their parents or guardians.
+- Under 23 Racing Development committee - Manages recruitment and development of junior racers through age 23.
+Coordinates membership requirements with the Membership committee.

 ARTICLE VII: Finances